Applying for a swan permit

 September 24: Remaining permits available

-Any permits remaining after the swan hunt drawing may be obtained beginning Sept.
-24, 2013, at wildlife.utah.gov and from license agents and Division offices.
+Any permits remaining after the swan hunt drawing may be obtained beginning at 8 a.m.
+MDT on Sept.
+24, 2015 at wildlife.utah.gov and from license agents and Division offices.
 Remaining permits are available on a ﬁrst-come, ﬁrst-served basis.

 Applying as a group